Standards: Containers - About The MPEG-4 Standard

 The video coding in Part 2 is superseded by the much-improved compression possible with AVC which is described in Part 10.

-Quite early on, Part 2 supported non-rectangular alpha masked video which has now been added to Part 10.
-An auxiliary monochrome picture is decoded with the main image and the grey levels are used by the player as an alpha mask when rendering the video.
+Quite early on, Part 2 supported non-rectangular alpha channel masked video which has now been added to Part 10.
+An auxiliary monochrome picture is decoded with the main image and the grey levels are used by the player as an alpha mask to proportionally mix the background with the decoded content overlay when rendering the video.

-Part 29 - Web Video Coding (WVC) is and abridged version of the Constrained Baseline Profile covered in Part 10.
+Part 29 – Web Video Coding (WVC) is an abridged version of the Constrained Baseline Profile covered in Part 10.

-Part 31 - Video coding for browsers is withdrawn since it described profiles already covered by Part 10 and was therefore redundant.
+Part 31 – Video coding for browsers is withdrawn since it describes profiles already covered by Part 10 and was therefore redundant.

-Part 33 - Internet Video Coding (IVC) was a completely royalty free codec based on older patent expired technologies.
-Patent holders emerged rendering IVC completely irrelevant.
+Part 33 – Internet Video Coding (IVC) was a completely royalty free codec based on older patent expired technologies.
+New patent holders then emerged which rendered IVC completely irrelevant.

-Parts 29, 31 and 33 could be ignored since they duplicate existing specifications and have not been embraced by the industry.
+Parts 29, 31 and 33 largely duplicate existing specifications and have not been embraced by the industry.

 Video coding has been a major success with the AVC codec described by part 10 and the newer and more efficient HEVC codec covered by ISO 23008 (MPEG-H).
 It is up to the encoder and player manufacturers to support the more exotic functionality where it is appropriate.